gouthampai/thoughts-and-musings/src/content/posts/run-net-10-service-container-locally.md

 At the time of writing, .NET 10 has just been recently released.
 I've been looking for an opportunity to learn more about the container offerings in Azure and .NET 10.
 So, let's do both and get something simple deploying to a Container App.
 After all, how hard can it be?

 ### Prerequisites
-Before we start diving into the code, we will need some tools setup first to make the next steps go smoothly.
+Before you start diving into the code, you will need some tools setup first to make the next steps go smoothly.
-We'll need to install the .NET 10 SDK on your development machine from the Microsoft .NET downloads page [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
+You'll need to install the .NET 10 SDK on your development machine from the Microsoft .NET downloads page [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 Since we will be using Azure and Github for this project, we will also require accounts on both services.

 I would also suggest installing Docker Desktop or Rancher so you can run your api server container locally before deploying things to Azure.

-I setup the required infrastructure in Azure using Terraform.
+I set up the required infrastructure in Azure using Terraform.
 If that scares you, you may choose to create the needed services manually through the Azure Portal.
 Further in this post, I will share the main.tf file I used to set things up, perhaps it will be helpful to you.

-The last thing we may want is a tool like Postman or Insomnia to be able to make requests to our new API endpoints.
+The last thing you may want is a tool like Postman or Insomnia to be able to make requests to your new API endpoints.
 If you are a badass who uses cURL to do that, you can skip installing such a tool on your machine.

 ### Generating a new .NET 10 API
 Let's go ahead and create a new .NET project using the below command.